ridhoperdana/tomgos/README.md

 tomgos is a simple app to generate Golang struct based on TOML file.

+## Features

+- Detect field type based on value of the TOML
+- Detect multiple types of field
+    - string
+    - int64
+    - map[string]interface
+- Detect other struct (inherited struct) as field type

 ## Supported TOML

 Just put a TOML file which represent your data.
 You can make/convert